UVCity/Right-Call/Discovery/README.md

 ## **Discovery**

 # Meeting Participants
-Bradley, Lyle, Luke, Jeremiah, Braden, Brad
+Bradley, Lyle, Luke, Jeremiah, Joshua, Braden, Brad

 # Files
 Minutes.md - minutes file of the meeting, an outline of what topics were discussed and things that were clarified